-Test that the signal-to-noise ratio is sufficient
+Test that the signal-to-noise ratio is sufficient.

-The signal to noise ratio value (SNRVAL[i]) should exceed a operator prescribed value (SNRMIN) for each bin for the measurements to be valid.
+The signal-to-noise ratio value should exceed an operator-prescribed value for each bin for the measurements to be valid.

-Flags Condition Codeable Instructions Fail = 4 If the SNRVAL is less than the operator-provided SNRMIN, the measurement is not valid.
+Flags Condition Codable Instructions Fail = 4 If the signal-to-noise ratio value [SNRVAL(i)] is less than the operator-prescribed value (SNRMIN), the measurement is not valid.
 If SNRVAL < SNRMIN, flag = 4 Suspect = 3 N/A None Pass = 1 Applies for test pass condition.
 If SNRVAL ≥ SNRMIN, flag = 1